Every country has their own legal requirements when it comes to writing health promotional materials. Do you know yours?

 The Association of the British Pharmaceutical Industry (ABPI) Code of Practice has many requirements regarding the content of health promotional materials.

-As a freelance medical writer or health copywriter it is essential to be up to speed on the mandatory information required in your content and what is and isn’t permitted when it comes to claims and comparisons.
+As a freelance medical writer or health copywriter you need to be up to speed on the mandatory information required in your content and what is and isn’t permitted when it comes to claims and comparisons.

 To ensure compliance with the ABPI Code, all promotional materials must be certified by two pharmaceutical company representatives (one of whom must be a registered medical practitioner or a pharmacist registered in the UK – Clause 14.1).